 Is Your Colon Healthy?

 Death begins in the Colon.
 This shocking statement was first made by Dr Bernard Jensen, D.C. whose work has earned him the nickname “the father of colonics.”
-He studied how food passes through the intestines and how problems such as constipation can lead to a build-up of toxins sitting unhealthily in the body.
+He studied the digestive system and how food passes through the intestines and how problems such as constipation can lead to a build-up of toxins sitting unhealthily in the body.
 It leads to the conclusion that if constipation can kill you, how is it harming your health before you die?
 Dr Jensen’s research is backed up by a report in Vegetarian Times that states “Autopsies often reveal colons that are plugged up to 80 per cent with waste material”.
 Doesn’t that thought make you feel bad?

 Having intestines and a colon that are clogged with semi-digested food is the equivalent of leaving a plate of food in the house for two days at 98°F. You can imagine it would no longer look or smell like an appetizing meal; it would be a congealed and rotting mass and a breeding ground for a host of bacteria, organisms and microbes.
 That’s your colon if you do not regularly eliminate your food after each meal.